How to Introduce Your Pets to Your Baby - Baby Chick

 1. Set Boundaries

-Also, to prevent bad habits, don’t let your pet: play with your baby’s toys, lay in the baby’s crib, lay in the stroller or bassinet, etc. This continues to set those boundaries.
-Pets can become possessive, and this behavior could be dangerous and hard to correct later on when your baby is at home.
-Setting these boundaries can help avoid difficulties in the future.
+Also, to prevent bad habits, don’t let your pet play with your baby’s toys, lie in the baby’s crib, or lie in the stroller, bassinet, etc. This allows you to keep setting boundaries, which can help you avoid difficulties in the future.
+Pets can become possessive, which could be dangerous and hard to correct later on when your baby is home.4

 waiting for baby's dinner